VorTECHsa/python-sdk/README.md

 The SDK requires Python version 3.7 or above, see [Setup FAQ](https://vortechsa.github.io/python-sdk/faq_setup/) for more details.

 To install the SDK on an Apple ARM-based machine, use Python version to 3.8 or higher and use the latest version of pip.
+This is supported in the SDK versions 0.41.0 or higher.

 ##### Authentication